Robert Elms: Life and career

 Since 1994, Elms has presented a long-running radio show on BBC Radio London, in 1999 being referred to as "its top presenter".
 The show features reports, discussions, and call-ins about Greater London, the history, architecture, geography, city planning and the language of London: in short, the minutiae of the city.
 Guests who are acknowledged experts in their fields of study appear on a regular basis, including architect Maxwell Hutchinson and film critic Jason Solomons.
 An extract of the shows is published as a podcast every week.
 Solomons often covers for Elms when he is on holiday.

 Elms is a critic of The Beatles, and refuses to play the band on his BBC London daily radio show.
 He has been quoted as saying "I just think they are either childlike and simple or rather leaden and pompous – one or the other all the time.
 For me they turned something that was once sexy and raw and had roots, into something that was totally soulless, playground sing-along music.
 I think everything that is over-inflated deserves a pin-prick in it occasionally.
 How can they be above criticism?
 That's ludicrous."

 His memoir, London Made Us, was published in 2019.

 Elms is the longest serving presenter on BBC radio for London, celebrating 30 years in 2024.

 On 25 September 2025, at a ceremony in the Guildhall, Elms received the Freedom of the City of London for his outstanding contribution to the cultural life of London.

+In March 2026, Elms was announced by Tomorrow's Warriors – a music education and artist development charity founded in 1991 – as one of the organisation's inaugural patrons, alongside Baroness Amos, Margaret Busby, Guy Chambers, Nick Hornby, Lizzie Ridding and John Ridding, Michael Watt, Richard Wyatt, Femi Koleoso, Eska and Moses Boyd.